camperxd16/GoldNetworkOverPlayedSongs/README.md

 GoldNetworkOverPlayedSongs
 ==========================

-Over played songs on the Gold Network Plug.dj
+This is a list of over played songs on the Gold Network Plug.dj.
+This will be updated daily or weekly.